 - Get dressed and undressed

 - Keep your back safe during other activities, including lifting and carrying items

-- Do exercises that strengthen your back muscles to keep your back stable and safe
+- Do exercises that strengthen your back and abdominal muscles to keep your back stable and safe

 Your surgeon and physical therapist can help you decide whether or when you can return to your previous job.